mritunjaysharma394/vowpal-wiki/using-vw-varinfo.md

 # Introduction

 vw-varinfo is a small wrapper around vw which exposes all variables of a model in human readable form.
-The output includes all the input variable names, including name-spaces where applicable, the vw hash value, the range [min, max] of the variable values in the training-set, the final model weight, and the relative distance from the best constant prediction.
+The output includes the input variable names, including name-spaces where applicable, the vw hash value, the range [min, max] of the variable values in the training-set, the final model (regressor) weight, and the relative distance of each variable from the best constant prediction.

 The wrapper is written in perl and can be found under _utl/vw-varinfo_ in the source tree.

-Here's a hopefully self-explanatory example output showing which foods affect increase vs decrease in daily weight during a diet:
+Here's a self-explanatory example output showing which foods affect increase vs decrease in daily weight during a diet:

     FeatureName                HashVal   MinVal   MaxVal    Weight   RelScore
     ^bread                      220390     0.00     2.00   +0.0984     55.36%